ohiowebpro/ohiowebpro/README.md

 - 👋 Hi, I’m Eric.
-Currently working with SvelteKit, Ionic, nativescript and WordPress
+Currently working with Roots Sage, JavaScript, Tailwind, and Blade in a WordPress development process.